North Korea willing to talk to South if respect is assured | DW | 25.09.2021

 The comments by Kim followed a similar statement she issued Friday that the North was willing to resume talks with the South if certain conditions were met.

-Ties between the countries flourished in 2018, when Moon helped set up Kim Jong Un's first summit with Trump.
+Ties between the countries thawed in 2018, when Moon helped set up Kim Jong Un's first summit with Trump.

 But Pyongyang later cut off ties with Seoul following the collapse of the second summit between Kim and Trump in 2019, when the Americans rejected North Korea's demand for major sanctions relief in exchange for dismantling an aging nuclear facility.